The2ndSlimShady/SlimScript/docs/BASICS.md

 ## Sample Program

-The program belov uses recursion to mimic a for loop and find factorials of numbers.
+The program below uses recursion to mimic a for loop and find factorials of numbers.

 ```
 -- This is a comment